hampusolsen/globetrotter-docs/project-description.md

 After having read so much documentation on Github and elsewhere I knew I could not possibly write my own in any other syntax than *[Markdown](https://en.wikipedia.org/wiki/Markdown)*, even though *[reStructuredText](https://en.wikipedia.org/wiki/ReStructuredText)* is a solid contender and widely used; picking anything else would feel like committing a crime.

 To accomodate the widest array of platforms and pursuit the highest percentage of compatibility I found the [commonmark specification](https://spec.commonmark.org/0.29/) to align closest with my writing style while achieving these goals.
-So I have followed their syntax guidelines while writing this report, only deviating when it comes commenting, where I found this [interesting stackoverflow post](https://stackoverflow.com/questions/4823468/comments-in-markdown/32190021#32190021), proving `[comment]: # (<comment here>)` with an empty line above, to provide best platform coverage.
+So I have followed their syntax guidelines while writing this report, only deviating when it comes to commenting, where I found [an interesting stackoverflow post](https://stackoverflow.com/questions/4823468/comments-in-markdown/32190021#32190021), proving `[comment]: # (<comment here>)` with an empty line above, to provide best platform coverage.

 <br>